ellenxujuan/go-web-hello-world/README.md

 - 31080/31081->31080/31081 for go app in k8s

-Update  VMnet8 config, to make sure it's in the same subnet as the IP of virtual machine:Ubuntu16
+Updated VMnet8 config, to make sure it's in the same subnet as the IP of virtual machine:Ubuntu16